-Assata Shakur, the first woman to be placed on the FBI’s Most Wanted Terrorist list.
+Assata Shakur, an American Shero and the first woman to be placed on the FBI’s Most Wanted Terrorist list.

-On May 2 1973, Black Panther activist Assata Olugbala Shakur (fsn) Joanne Deborah Chesimard, was pulled over by the New Jersey State Police, shot twice and then [unfairly] charged with the murder of a police officer.
-Assata spent six and a half years in prison under brutal circumstances before escaping out of the maximum-security wing of the Clinton Correctional Facility for Women in New Jersey in 1979 and moving to Cuba.
+Assata Shakur spent six and a half years in prison under brutal circumstances before escaping out of the maximum-security wing of the Clinton Correctional Facility for Women in New Jersey in 1979 and moving to Cuba.